 Raiders move to 2-0 in preseason with 26-20 win over Vikings

-LAS VEGAS -- Nick Mullens completed 7 of 9 passes for 94 yards and 1 touchdown, and the Las Vegas Raiders beat the Minnesota Vikings 26-20 on Sunday in a preseason game.
+LAS VEGAS -- Nick Mullens completed 7 of 9 passes for 94 yards and one touchdown, and the Las Vegas Raiders beat the Minnesota Vikings 26-20 on Sunday in a preseason game.

 The Raiders moved to 2-0 after a 27-11 win over Jacksonville last week in the Hall of Fame Game.

 Jarrett Stidham, who started at quarterback for Las Vegas, completed 10 of his 15 passes for 68 yards.
-He also ran for 16 yards on 4 carries, including a touchdown.
+He also ran for 16 yards on four carries, including a touchdown.

 Chase Garbers was 2 for 3 through the air for 19 yards.
-Brittain Brown ran for 54 yards on 14 carries, including 1 touchdown.
+Brittain Brown ran for 54 yards on 14 carries, including one touchdown.

-Kellen Mond threw for 119 yards on 9 completions, including 2 touchdowns, in the Vikings' preseason opener.
+Kellen Mond threw for 119 yards on nine completions, including two touchdowns, in the Vikings' preseason opener.
 Sean Mannion finished 8 of 12 for 79 yards.

-Veteran wideout Albert Wilson caught 2 passes for Minnesota, both for touchdowns.
+Veteran wideout Albert Wilson caught two passes for Minnesota, both for touchdowns.

 The Raiders used 15 plays to go 67 yards on their opening drive and take a 3-0 lead on Daniel Carlson's 23-yard field goal.